 To share an example of the flexibility in our timber frame floor plans, we thought we would feature our popular Classic Barn 3 timber frame plan.
-This plan is extremely popular due to its simplicity and spaciousness and has served as a foundation plan to go by for many of our custom timber frame homes.
-A few of our clients have basically taken the first and second floor plan of this timber frame floor plan, but changed the exterior.
-This plan features an open first floor plan and a spacious second floor that makes up 3,000 square feet.
+This barn home plan is popular because of its simplicity and spaciousness.
+It has served as a foundation plan and starting point for many of our custom timber frame homes.

-Below are three different timber frame house designs that all stemmed from the simple Classic Barn 3 timber frame model shown to the upper right.
+Below are three different timber frame house designs that all stemmed from the simple Classic Barn 3 timber frame model.

-Looking for a craftsman style timber frame?
-The Classic Barn 3 timber frame home also served as a baseline plan for this beautiful design.
-The homeowners loved the Classic Barn 3 floor plan, but the architectural design was too simple.
-We added gable dormers and dressed up the roof line to this design to create an impressive craftsman home.
+Looking for a craftsman-style timber frame?
+The Classic Barn 3 timber frame home also served as the baseline plan for this beautiful design.
+Looking at this timber frame home from the outside you may have never guessed its floor plan is very similar to the Classic Barn 3.
+The homeowners loved the floor plan, but the architectural design was too simple for their taste.
+To meet their needs, we modified the floor plan and added gable dormers and dressed up the roofline of the design.
+These changes created an impressive craftsman home design.

 Want to see photos of this home?
 Visit the Greylock timber frame photo gallery.

 We hope you found this blog post helpful!
 The main takeaway from showcasing these similar floor plans with different architectural styles is to stress how important it is to choose your floor plan layout first.
 Once your floor plans are complete, our design team can develop elevations and fine-tune the architectural details to meet your desired design style for the exterior of your new home.

 If you would like to brainstorm about your new home project, call us today at 800.636.0993!